Clive Cussler: Personal life

 Clive Cussler married Barbara Knight in 1955, and they remained married for nearly 50 years until her death in 2003.
 Together they had three children—Teri, Dirk, and Dayna—four grandchildren, and four great-grandchildren.

-Cussler's daughter Teri is the creator and manager of the Cussler Museum in Arvada, Colorado, where Cussler's collection of classic automobiles is on display.
-Cussler married Janet Horvath, who survived him.
+He was an avid car collector of classic automobiles that are on display at the Cussler Museum in Arvada, Colorado.
 Clive Cussler was a part-time resident of both Arizona and Colorado.

 Cussler died at his home in Paradise Valley, Arizona, on February 24, 2020, at age 88 of undisclosed causes.